rng-guy/NFSMWBartender/README.txt

  • You can disable any feature of this set by deleting the file containing its parameters, but the bug fixes do not have parameters and are tied to specific files implicitly instead.

- • Only deleting all configuration files of this feature set disables the two Heat-level fixes.
+ • To disable the two Heat-level fixes, delete all configuration files of this feature set.

  • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in